This cake has been on my want-to-make list for such a loooong time.

 - Add ½ cup sugar slowly to the side of the bowl and increase the speed of the mixer until soft but not stiff peaks form.
 Scrape the contents to another bowl and set aside

-- Using the same bowl, add the egg yolks and whip at high speed for 3 to 5 minutes until lightened in color and the mixture “ribbons” when the beaters are raised
+- Using the same bowl, which is now empty, add the egg yolks and whip at high speed for 3 to 5 minutes until lightened in color and the mixture "ribbons" when the beaters are raised

-- Slowly add sugar, cold water, and vanilla into the egg yolks and mix until combined on low speed
+- Slowly add the remaining sugar (ie, ½ cup), cold water, and vanilla into the egg yolks and mix until combined on low speed

 - Sift the flour onto the egg yolks in two additions, and stir gently with large spatula to combine.